 Study requirements and petitions

 in uSis all courses that you plan to take for you bachelor or master study must be visible in your study requirement.
 Optional courses mostly are not part of the requirements, but must be inserted.
 The way to do this is by means of a petition request in advance.
 The Board of Examiners will set the petition request to the status Approved or External Education approved, which means that it is okay for you to follow these courses.
 You can find these status reports in you Student Service Center.
-If this procedure is followed, the course wil be visible in the study requirements after the result is inserted by the Graduate School Office.
+If this procedure is followed, the course wil be visible in the study requirements after the result is inserted by the Science Student Administration.

 Petition request help